adoptium/temurin-build/docker/README.md

 # Generating Dockerfiles

-This script is to automatically generate a dockerfile that is able to build a specified JDK.
+This script generates dockerfiles that are able to build each specific JDK.
 The script takes several options :

 | Option       | Description                                                                      | Example                                                 |